 and Alex Walker’s Serian

-Serengeti: the southern Short Grass Plains of the Serengeti (December through to March/April)
+Serengeti Safaris - The Southern Short Grass Plains of the Serengeti (December through to March/April)

 The Serengeti's southern plains are where the name of the park comes from.
 Vast grass plains stretch from southern Seronera into the Ngorongoro Conservation area.
 Outside the migration season, this area is not as good for game as the central Seronera region or the Western Corridor, but from December through to April the migration covers the entire area.
 February is a superb time of year to be here for the spectacle of the calving season, when 8,000 wildebeest are born every day for a two week period!
 The only two permanent lodges here are Ndutu Lodge